INTRODUCTION

 DAIRY AND INFLAMMATION

-Inflammation plays a crucial role in the development of migraines and dairy products can contribute to systemic inflammation.
+Inflammation plays a crucial role in the development of migraines, and dairy products can contribute to systemic inflammation.
 Full-fat dairy is rich in saturated fats and other compounds that may promote inflammatory responses.
 This inflammation can affect blood vessels and trigger neurological pain signals, leading to migraine episodes.
-Reducing or cutting dairy from the diet can lower inflammation levels, which in turn may reduce the frequency of migraine and improve overall health and wellbeing.
+Reducing or cutting dairy from the diet can lower inflammation levels, which in turn may reduce the frequency of migraine and improve overall physical health and mental wellbeing.

 LACTOSE INTOLERANCE AND MIGRAINES

-Lactose-intolerant people experience digestive discomfort after consuming dairy, which can indirectly trigger migraines.
+Lactose-intolerant individuals experience digestive discomfort after consuming dairy, which can indirectly trigger migraines.
 Symptoms like bloating, cramps and gas can lead to an overall state of distress that precipitates a headache.
 When the body struggles to digest lactose, the resulting discomfort may increase stress and neurological sensitivity.
 Removing dairy from the diet can lessen these gastrointestinal symptoms and, consequently, reduce one of the pathways that contribute to migraine onset.

 NEUROLOGICAL IMPACT OF DAIRY